-What is the final diploma?
+What is the final degree ?

-It is made up of your year 1 institution master's degree (Granada "Master Europeo en Salud Publica" or Sheffield "Master of Public Health") and your year 2 institution master's degree (Granada "Master Europeo en Salud Publica" or Krakow "Magister in the field of Public Health" or EHESP "Master of Public Health", EHESP/Rennes 1 "Master mention Santé Publique - spécialité Pilotage des politiques et actions en santé publique" or University of Rennes 1 "Master Droit santé et protection sociale - spécialité Droit, Santé, Ethique" or Maastricht University "Wo-master European Public Health").
+It is made up of your year 1 institution master degree (Granada "Master Europeo en Salud Publica" or Sheffield "Master of Public Health") and your year 2 institution master degree (Granada "Master Europeo en Salud Publica" or Krakow "Magister in the field of Public Health" or EHESP "Master of Public Health", EHESP/Rennes 1 "Master mention Santé Publique - spécialité Pilotage des politiques et actions en santé publique" or University of Rennes 1 "Master Droit santé et protection sociale - spécialité Droit, Santé, Ethique" or Maastricht University "Wo-master European Public Health").

 Main criteria for eligibility are: